tdye24/LightningFL/README.md

 # LightningFL
-A research-oriented federated learning framework implemented with pytorch-lightning.
+A research-oriented federated learning framework implemented with pytorch and WandB.